1jour1vin

 Winemaking

-Complete destemming and crushing, followed by a long maceration and a 30-day fermentation with temperature control
+Complete destemming and crushing, long maceration, and 30 days of fermentation with temperature control

 Livestock farming